can chickens eat raw onions

 Onions are mostly made up of water and carbs.

-See also Can Chickens Eat Dried Dates?
+See also Can Chickens Feast on BBQ Chicken Safely?

 They provide a tiny bit of fiber, vitamin C and other vitamins/minerals but in small amounts.